egc112/OpenWRT-egc-add-on/stop-wan-leak/README.md

 When using a VPN you do not want to leak traffic via the WAN.

 This directory contains scripts to monitor and stop wan-leakage
-`monitor-ip.sh` is a simple script to continuously check your external IP address from a LAN client to check if ther is leakage of trffic via the wan.
+`monitor-ip.sh` is a simple script to continuously check your external IP address from a LAN client to check if there is leakage of traffic via the wan.
 Instalation and usage instructions can be found in the script.